surfdog/static-blog/content/posts/favorite-programming-talks.md

 date = "2019-01-01T13:50:02+01:00"
 tags = ["talks"]
-title = "Tech talks that'll change how you think"
-description: "Some of the best technical talks I've heard over the years."
+title = "Tech talks that'll change how you think" description = "Some of the best technical talks I've heard over the years."
 +++

 It's not that often that I go to a conference or watch a talk on YouTube that